Raw walnuts not only provide a workout for your chin, they also strengthen bones and teeth.

 - This recipe makes enough to feed a crowd.
 Reduce the quantities if you want a smaller batch.
 It keeps well, so you can enjoy left-overs for a few days.

 - The round, white things you see in the photo are macadamia nuts I had left over from the previous week’s post.
 I left them out of the recipe today, because they are expensive and we are trying to highlight walnuts here.
 But in the interests of full disclosure, that’s what they are.

 - Walnut oil is the best choice for the dressing, as it complements the walnuts.
-But if you don’t have any on hand, you can use olive oil, avocado oil, or another nut oil instead.
+But sesame seed oil also tastes wonderful.
+Or use olive oil, avocado oil, or another nut oil, instead.

 - This recipe is easy, but you have to plan ahead, as the barley and the broccoli need pre-cooking and cooling.